 Product Journey Walkthrough

-How to read the Product Journey
+Why Use the Product Journey Report?

 You can access your Product Journey from the drop-down menu of “Customer Behavior” reports in the side menu bar.